 Then you must create the formula

-Next you must put a "#" sign on the left and right of each variable in the formula
+It is very important to remember you must put a "#" sign on the left and right of each variable in the formula

 (#volume#/(#issued#*1000))*100>=3.and.#issued#>0

-That about covers the basics on creating your own formulas.
-Remember to start simple.
-The best example might be just to try #CLOSE#>10 then run a screen and see it work for you.
+then run a screen and see it work for you.
 Then make the custom formula more complex.
 ChartSmart includes over 100 criteria variables such as:

 1) basic variables like high,low,close,volume,open